Transfer Application (School-to-School)

-- Students must have earned a cumulative AND term grade-point average of at least 3.0 (out of 4.0) with no "Ds" or "Fs" when the application is submitted.
-Given the competitiveness of our transfer programs, we look for students with a grade-point average of at least 3.0 with no D’s or F’s among the “key courses” including math, physics, and other sciences and engineering courses.
+- Students must have earned a cumulative grade-point average of at least 2.75 (out of 4.0) with no "Ds" or "Fs" in the required STEM courses when the application is submitted.
+Given the competitiveness of our transfer programs, we look for students with a grade-point average of at least 2.75 with no D’s or F’s among the required STEM courses.
 Students seeking to use a required course taken outside of Rutgers, must submit an official transcript from their previous institution to Dean Robert Ciervo in Room B100, Engineering Building, Busch Campus, 98 Brett Road, Piscataway, NJ 08854.

-- Rutgers-New Brunswick: must have earned a cumulative AND term grade-point average of 2.5 (with no D’s or F’s) when the application is submitted.
+- Rutgers-New Brunswick: must have earned a cumulative grade-point average of 2.25 (with no D’s or F’s in the required STEM courses) when the application is submitted.

-- Rutgers-Newark or Rutgers-Camden: must have earned a cumulative AND term grade-point average of 3.0 (with no D’s or F’s) when the application is submitted.
+- Rutgers-Newark or Rutgers-Camden: must have earned a cumulative grade-point average of 2.75 (with no D’s or F’s in the required STEM courses) when the application is submitted.

-- Given the competitiveness of our transfer programs, we look for students with a grade-point average of at least 3.0 (outside of Rutgers-NB including Rutgers-Camden/Newark) or 2.5 (New Brunswick) among the “key courses” including math, physics, and other sciences and engineering courses.
-If you have D’s or F’s in any of these key courses, you must retake them and get the grades replaced before you can be considered for transfer.
+- Given the competitiveness of our transfer programs, we look for students with a grade-point average of at least 2.50 (outside of Rutgers-NB including Rutgers-Camden/Newark) or 2.00 (New Brunswick) among the required STEM courses.
+If you have D’s or F’s in any of these required courses, you must retake them and get the grades replaced before you can be considered for transfer.

 - Given the intensity of the engineering curriculum, it is common to take more than 4 years for students to obtain an engineering degree.